mansj/enable-media-replace/readme.txt

 If you want more control over the format used to display the time, you can use the format option, so `[file_modified id=870 format=Y-m-d]` would display the file modification date but not the time.
 The format string uses [standard PHP date() formatting tags](http://php.net/manual/en/function.date.php).

 == Changelog ==

+= 2.9.6 =
+* Added fix by Grant K Norwood to address a possible security problem in SQL statements.
+Thanks Grant!
+* Created GitHub repo for this plugin, please feel free to contribute at github.com/mansj/enable-media-replace

 = 2.9.5 =
 * Bug fix for the short code displaying the modification date of a file